Prenuptial Agreement

 What is a Prenuptial Agreement?

 A prenuptial agreement, often called a "prenup," is a legally binding contract between two individuals before they marry.
 This agreement outlines the rights and responsibilities of each party in the event of a divorce or separation.
-While no one enters a marriage expecting it to end, having a prenuptial agreement in place can be a prudent step to protect your assets and minimize potential disputes in the future.
+While no one enters a marriage expecting it to end, having a prenuptial agreement in place can help protect your assets and reduce conflict if the relationship changes.

-Prenuptial agreements are highly customizable and can address various financial and personal matters.
-They allow couples to make important decisions about property division, spousal support, and other financial aspects, tailoring the agreement to their needs and circumstances.
+Prenuptial agreements allow couples to make important decisions about property division, spousal support, and other financial matters before getting married.
+Each agreement is unique and can be tailored to fit the couple’s needs and circumstances.

 What Does a Prenuptial Agreement Cover?

-At Bez Law Firm, P.C., our skilled Roseville prenuptial agreements lawyers can help you craft a comprehensive prenup that addresses the following key areas:
+At Bez Law Firm, P.C., our skilled attorneys help you craft a comprehensive prenup in Roseville that covers the following key areas:

 • Asset Protection: A prenuptial agreement can specify how assets acquired before and during the marriage will be divided in the event of divorce or separation.
 This can include property, investments, businesses, and more.